 Pregnancy is an exciting time, but some pregnancies develop special concerns.
 At Community Medical Center, we are prepared if your situation turns out to be a high-risk pregnancy due maternal age, genetic risk factors, diabetes, or other issues.
-In fact, Rocky Mountain Perinatal Associates at Community has the only physician who is board certified in perinatology in Western Montana, Dr. Utter.
+In fact, CPG Maternal Fetal Medicine at Community has one of the only physicians who is board certified in perinatology in Western Montana, Dr. M. Bardett Fausett.

 Your OB, midwife, or other caregiver will discuss any risks and options with you and determine if you should be referred to us for consultation or testing.
-Rocky Mountain Perinatal Associates will work with your obstetrical caregiver to develop a pregnancy management plan for your high-risk pregnancy.
+CPG Maternal Fetal Medicine will work with your obstetrical caregiver to develop a pregnancy management plan for your high-risk pregnancy.
 This allows you to remain under the care of your primary caregiver in most cases.
-Sometimes, if your obstetrical caregiver feels that your pregnancy is at enough risk, he/she may transfer you to Rocky Mountain Perinatal Associates for your entire OB care, including delivery.
+Sometimes, if your obstetrical caregiver feels that your pregnancy is at enough risk, he/she may transfer you to CPG Maternal Fetal Medicine for your entire OB care, including delivery and/or consultation.

 Reasons you might be referred to us